mobify/mobifyjs/docs/template-reference.md

 ## 7\. `{+bar} ... {/bar}` - Block Placeholders

-Blocks allow you to define snippets of template code that may be overridden by any templates that reference this template:
+Blocks allow you to define snippets of template code that may be overridden by other templates:

 *Adding an overridable block `header` to _foo.tmpl_:*
     {+header}Plain Old Default Header{/header}